BBC appeals to U.N. over 'collective punishment' of its journalists by Iran

 “In fact, during the past nine years, the collective punishment of BBC Persian Service journalists and their families has worsened.”

-Britain’s foreign secretary Boris Johnson said in December he had raised “the official harassment of journalists working for BBC Persian and their families inside Iran” with his Iranian counterpart Mohammad Javad Zarif when he visited Tehran.
+Britain’s foreign secretary Boris Johnson said in December he had raised“the official harassment of journalists working for BBC Persian and their families inside Iran” with his Iranian counterpart Mohammad Javad Zarif when he visited Tehran.

 The broadcaster said journalists in London working on BBC Persian, part of the BBC World Service, and their families in Iran had been targeted since the satellite TV station launched in 2009.